matthewsalan/matthewsalan.github.io/_posts/2014-08-05-my-first-post.md

 I've been a car guy all of my life, even spent my time doing some maybe not so legal drag racing, so to a certain extent I am used to hearing cars with little in the way of muffling.
 Hearing the roaring exhaust sound emanating from truck was not what I expected to hear and sent me into a panic.
-I quickly turned off the engine and jumped out of the cab.
-I started to go look under the hood but thought better and looked underneath my truck at the exhaust.
+I quickly turned offthe engine and jumped out of the cab.
+I went to go look under the hood but thought better and looked underneath my truck at the exhaust.
 There I found a section of the exhaust pipe cut out and realized that someone had made off with my catalytic converter.